 - 100% of homeport cruise ship calls connect to shore power

-- The Seattle Waterfront Clean Energy Strategic Plan has established industry and utility partnerships to address key constraints and deploy enabling infrastructure for zero-emissions equipment, locomotives, vehicles, vessels and buildings
+- The Seattle Waterfront Clean Energy Strategy has established industry and utility partnerships to address key constraints and deploy enabling infrastructure for zero-emissions equipment, locomotives, vehicles, vessels and buildings